AdobeDocs/target-learn.en/help/integrations/use-analytics-as-a-data-source-a4t.md

 ---
 # Use Adobe Analytics as a Data Source for Adobe Target (A4T)

+This video introduces marketers to Analytics for Target (A4T).

 ## What you will learn

 * What is A4T and why would I use it?